-IMPORTANT NOTICE: In keeping with the campus's direction to avoid holding events where people gather, we are canceling or postponing all events and workgroup meetings happening from now until the end of the Spring 2020 semester.
+IMPORTANT NOTICE: In keeping with the campus's direction to avoid holding events where people gather, we are hosting all events via zoom during Fall 2020 and Spring 2021.

 Mission Statement: Broaden your mind, Open your heart